Apex Legends coming this fall to Switch with crossplay

 But it has serious competition from existing battle royale games as well as Activision’s hit Call of Duty: Warzone battle royale mode for Modern Warfare.

-Apex legends is in the midst of Season 5, and it has added a new Legend, or character, dubbed Loba.
+Apex Legends is in the midst of Season 5, and it has added a new Legend, or character, dubbed Loba.
 The Lost Treasures event will take place on June 23, and it will feature Mobile Respawn Beacons, where you can place your own beacon to bring back your friends who have been eliminated.
 All the other familiar beacons on the map of King’s Canyon will disappear, said Chad Grenier.